Colophon ˈkäləfən, ˈkäləˌfän

 Roboto gets a rap as Google’s Helvetica knockoff, but I find it’s much more readable for long stretches of text.
 Designed by Christian Robertson at Google, it’s easy on the eyes and unpretentious.

-Since 1985, virtually every digital content I’ve ever created was on a Mac.
+Since 1985, virtually every piece of digital content I’ve ever created was on a Mac.
 These days, I use a 2018 13" MacBook with the TouchBar.
-It may be the greatest computer I’ve ever owned.
+I’ve owned a lot of Macs over the years, but this is one of my favorites.

 I do most of my writing with Typora, though I’m always on the lookout for the next great Markdown editor.